Tenryu Rayz Baitcasting Rods

 For the new models, though, Tenryu gives a bit more information, suggesting that the Ultralight rod was optimized for 3 gram spoons and spinners, while the Light rod was optimized for sinking minnow plugs up to 5 grams or spoons up to 8 grams.
 I had kept an RZ53UL-BC for myself, and can attest that it worked very nicely with 2.5 and 3 gram spoons, but was not at all overburdened with 4.5g sinking minnow plugs.

 I think I would key on the 4.5g weight to determine whether to get the UL or L rod.
 If you fish with lures of 4.5g and under, get the UL.
-If 4.5g and over, get the L.
+If over 4.5g get the L.

 For bigger water and bigger fish, there is also a 7'1" Medium Light Medium (between Light and Medium) optimized for 7 cm minnow plugs up to 10 grams, and spoons up to 14 grams.